7 Best Lighting Ideas for Your Garage or Shop (w/ Lighting Calculator)

 Garage Lighting Reviews

-best-led-light-garageThis 4-piece set of shop lights can make a huge difference in both visibility and your electric bill.
-The 3,700 lumen output in each 4-foot light is equivalent to a 64w fluorescent bulb and has a color temperature of 5,000 Kelvin (commonly known as “daylight white light”).
+The 13,000 lumen output in each 4-foot light is equivalent to 400w of fluorescent bulb output and it also has a color temperature of 5,000 Kelvin (commonly known as “daylight white light”).
+Unlike fluorescents, these lights come on immediately (even in winter) and are less prone to flickering.

 Last (but certainly not least), the housings are made of lightweight but durable composite aluminum for a long-lasting lighting solution and are backed by a 5-year warranty.